bugltd/ComfyLab-Pack/wiki/tutorials/Output Config/1 - simple (value and label)/README.md

 ![node detail](./details/result%2001.jpg)

+> [!NOTE]
-> Note: the label for the 4th output has been customized according to our config
+> The label for the 4th output has been customized according to our config

 ### Connect the dots and run the workflow